CDR Assessment Help

 The MSA Booklet sets the English skill level for the Migration Skills Assessment.
 Engineers must get at least 6.0 in IELTS’ each module or meet certain TOEFL and PTE scores.

-TOEFL iBT
+IELTS TOEFL iBT PTE Academic

 3. Pathways for Migration Skills Assessment.

 The MSA Booklet shows engineers how to get the Migration Skills Assessment done.
 It explains different ways to prove your skills, like through the CDR or with certain degrees.
 This includes the Dublin, Sydney, and Washington Accords as well.
-This includes details qualification on:
+This includes details qualification on

 1. Accredited qualifications (e.g., degrees recognized by Engineers Australia)